District: Turkey

 In Turkey, a district (ilçe) is an administrative subdivision of a province (il).
-They are governed by a district governor/official (Kaymakam) appointed by the Ministry of the Interior, and a by the local population elected Mayor.
-See also Districts of Turkey.
+They are governed by a district governor (kaymakam) appointed by the Ministry of the Interior, and an elected mayor.

 In Turkey, a district (ilçe) is the administrative division following the province (il).
 Legislation stipulates that, in terms of Turkey's central administrative structure, provinces (il) are divided into districts (ilçe) and districts into sub-districts (bucak or nahiye), taking into account geographical conditions, economic circumstances and the requirements of public services; however, sub-districts, also known as nahiye, have been abolished.
-The word is derived from ‘il’ with the diminutive suffix ‘-çe’ and means ‘small il’.
 The district governor (kaymakam) is the administrative head of the district and administers this administrative division on behalf of the governor (vali), who is the administrative head of the province or vilayet.
 As stipulated in the legislation, the powers granted to the governor may also be exercised by the district governor in the district.
 Indeed, the word kaymakam comes from ‘kaim-i makam’, meaning "stand in" or "deputy".
 The word district, as an administrative division, emerged during the period of Republic of Turkey.
 The word kaza was used during the Ottoman administration and the early years of the Republic of Turkey.
 Kaza is related to the word kadi, also known as kazi.
 Indeed, during the Ottoman period, kazas were administered by kadis.

 In Turkey, according to the legislation, the name of the town or village designated as the administrative centre is given to the district.
 However, if there is a historical or geographical name, it is possible to use this as the name as an exception.
 For example, when the district of Şenkaya was established in 1946, the name of the village of Örtülü, which was chosen as the administrative centre, was first changed to Şenkaya.
 The fact that the village of İd was first given the name Narman and then Narman district was established in 1954 is also an application in line with this legislation.
 In Turkey, the fact that the name of any district is also the name of the city (şehir) or town (kasaba) that is the administrative centre of that district is an application introduced by the ‘Provincial Administration Law’.